-Staff answer inquiries about long term care resident's rights and quality of care, nursing home alternatives, financing and other issues related to pre-placement planning or residents' rights.
+Staff answer inquiries about long term care residents' rights, quality of care, nursing home alternatives, financing and pre-placement planning.
 There is no charge for these services.
-The Baltimore County Ombudsman Program may be reached by emailing email@example.com and calling the main office at 410-887-4200.
+The Baltimore County Ombudsman Program may be reached by emailing firstname.lastname@example.org and calling the main office at 410-887-4200.

 Over 160 videos, books and other materials are available to borrow from the Ombudsman Lending Library, which is designed to assist area facilities, employees or citizens to improve their knowledge and training in the areas of elder abuse, caregiving and other relevant topics.